seongyher/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: Great coffee with consciousness
-subtitle: hi
+subtitle: 'it''s self aware coffee (living and thinking, it can feel you drink it)'
 image: /img/about-direct-sourcing.jpg
 blurb:
   heading: Why Kaldi?